 If you are one of these people, you may already know that this is a tough position.
 You are caught in the middle.
-You do not qualify for Obamacare exchange tax credits and you do not qualify for Medicaid.
-Although it may not make sense, those in this coverage gap must either remain uninsured or pay full price with no subsidy if they go to the Obamacare exchange.
+You do not qualify for ACA exchange tax credits and you do not qualify for Medicaid.
+Although it may not make sense, those in this coverage gap must either remain uninsured or pay full price with no subsidy if they go to the ACA exchange.

 Shopping Cart Module